ipinfo/rust/README.md

 ## About IPinfo

 Founded in 2013, IPinfo prides itself on being the most reliable, accurate, and in-depth source of IP address data available anywhere.
-We process terabytes of data to produce our custom IP geolocation, company, carrier and IP type data sets.
-Our API handles over 12 billion requests a month for 100,000 businesses and developers.
+We process terabytes of data to produce our custom IP geolocation, company, carrier, VPN detection, Reverse IP, hosted domains, and IP type data sets.
+Our API handles over 20 billion requests a month for 100,000 businesses and developers.

 [![image](https://avatars3.githubusercontent.com/u/15721521?s=128&u=7bb7dde5c4991335fb234e68a30971944abc6bf3&v=4)](https://ipinfo.io/)